Time Traveller’s Cheat Sheet

 Gizmo!

 About 15 years ago, my cousin Mike got a copy of the movie Gizmo! for Christmas.
-He raved about how hilarious is was, but it was in black and white and released in 1977; I was sceptical.
+He raved about how hilarious is was, but it was in black and white and released in 1977; I was skeptical.

 Gizmo! is a documentary about some of the thousands of inventions that did things we never thought needed doing, or in ways we never considered doing them.
 A respectful, yet humorous tribute to the inventors whose vision, however far-reaching, was just a little off the mark.